raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-If a client or server receives a response (QR=1) where the MESSAGE ID is zero, or any other value that does not match the MESSAGE ID of any of its outstanding operations, this is a fatal error and the recipient MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a client or server receives a response (QR=1) where the MESSAGE ID is zero, or any other value that does not match the MESSAGE ID of any of its outstanding operations, this is a fatal error and the recipient MUST forcibly abort the connection immediately.

 ***